Nainikas/I2C-in-verilog/README.md

 1. The `SDA` line transmits the correct slave address.
 2. The acknowledgment is detected accurately.
 3. The `STOP` condition is generated after the transaction.
+4. Make sure to run the simulation for at least 5us.

 ## Example Simulation Output